A Primer On Proper Form When Working Out

-With years of getting the importance of good form beaten into my head, why would I choose not to focus on it myself now that I was actually weight training?
+With years of hearing over and over again about the importance of good form, why would I choose not to focus on it myself now that I was actually weight training?

 Let’s delve into why this is, shall we?

-The Main Reason Why So Many Guys Have Terrible Form
+The Main Reason Why So Many People Have Terrible Form

-For many guys, their first taste of working out begins in high-school or college.
+For many people, their first taste of working out begins in high-school or college.